Clubbed Thumb: Oral History of Clubbed Thumb

-Clubbed Thumb's institutional and seasonal formation also developed ad hoc, ever-adapting to the artistic needs of the work at hand. (“We’re always rearranging our pile of nickels,” Maria likes to joke.)
+Clubbed Thumb's institutional and seasonal formation also developed ad hoc, ever-adapting to the artistic needs of the work at hand. ("We’re always rearranging our pile of nickels", Maria likes to joke.)
 This flexibility served: Summerworks swiftly established its reputation as a new-play series with an emphasis on formally innovative (even specifically difficult) structures and fully dimensional roles for actors of both genders.
 Meg and Maria quickly fell into co-directorial roles.

-In addition to the four founders, major contributions were made by Erich Strom (2000-2002) and Ian Helfer (2000-2003) to the board and creative team, as well as staff members from over the years: Michael Levinton (2004 - 2007; 2018–Present), Diana Konopka (2006 - 2011), Nora DeVeau-Rosen (2011 - 2014), Sarah McLellan (2014 - 2018) and Quinn Metal Corbin (2018-2020).
+In addition to the four founders, major contributions were made by Erich Strom (2000–2002) and Ian Helfer (2000–2003) to the board and creative team, as well as staff members from over the years: Michael Levinton (2004 - 2007; 2018–Present), Diana Konopka (2006 - 2011), Nora DeVeau-Rosen (2011 - 2014), Sarah McLellan (2014 - 2018) and Quinn Metal Corbin (2018–2020).

 As mentioned above, Meg and Maria shared responsibilities as co-directors from 1996 to 2009.
 Meg decided to move on from her full-time duties with Clubbed Thumb in 2009 to fully commit to acting.
 Having paused his original professional trajectory for Clubbed Thumb, Jay relinquished his day-to-day involvement to return to the law in 2003.
 Joe (Arne) carried on in a part-time capacity until 2009, when he officially joined the board, eventually stepping off the board in 2018.
-Clubbed Thumb is currently run by Producing Artistic Director Maria Striar and Associate Artistic Director Michael Bulger.
-Michael Levinton serves as a part-time General Manager.
+Clubbed Thumb is currently run by Artistic Director Maria Striar and Producing Director Michael Bulger.
 Clubbed Thumb was the inaugural Resident Company at Playwrights Horizons beginning in 2014.

 Clubbed Thumb remains purposely, exuberantly in flux, continually searching for the present way to best serve the work and its broad and ever-growing family of artists.

 Awards and recognition

 Accolades awarded Clubbed Thumb's alumni artists include the Pulitzer short-list, Tony, MacArthur, Steinberg, Kesselring, Relentless Theater Award, as well as numerous Susan Smith Blackburn, Guggenheim, Whiting and Obie Awards.
-In 2010, Producing Artistic Director Maria Striar was honored at the inaugural Lilly Awards with the Margo Jones Award for Artistic Directorship, citing her efforts as a “fierce champion of new works and new writers... who has helped launch and/or develop the careers” of scores of playwrights, especially women.
+In 2010, Producing Artistic Director Maria Striar was honored at the inaugural Lilly Awards with the Margo Jones Award for Artistic Directorship, citing her efforts as a "fierce champion of new works and new writers... who has helped launch and/or develop the careers" of scores of playwrights, especially women.

 In 2013, Clubbed Thumb received its 5th Obie Award, this time the Ross Wetzsteon Award for sustained artistic excellence.

 In 2019, Clubbed Thumb made their Broadway debut and received a Tony Award nomination for What the Constitution Means to Me, which originated in Summerworks 2017.